dharamdudi/CodeBasics-AtliQ_Hospitality_Analysis/README.md

 🌟 In this task, As a data analyst, I have investigated the data to uncover insights related to revenue and bookings of the different hotels of AtliQ.
 To showcase the insights unearthed, I have prepared a Tableau dashboard.

-Link to the Tableau Interactive Dashboard: [Tableau Public](https://public.tableau.com/app/profile/dharamdudi/viz/Codebasics-AtliQHospitalityChallenge/Overview)
+Link to the Tableau Interactive Dashboard: <a href="https://public.tableau.com/app/profile/dharamdudi/viz/Codebasics-AtliQHospitalityChallenge/Overview" target="_blank">Tableau Public</a>

 Link to the CodeBasics Resume Project Challenge: [CodeBasics](https://codebasics.io/challenge/codebasics-resume-project-challenge)